 Ohinemutu became the main centre for the Rotorua region in the early 1870s.
 Visitors, including royalty, arrived at this bustling settlement before going on to visit the Pink and White terraces at Lake Tarawera, and to experience the healing waters of Rotorua.

 Today the village retains a sense of importance.
 The large meeting house provides the setting for many significant occasions for the people of this area.

-The house is named Tama-te-Kapua, after the ancestral Māori chief of the Rotorua people.
+Ohinemutu is home to the Te Papaiouru Marae and the Tama-te-Kapua meeting house, named after the paramount chief and captain of the Te Arawa canoe.
 The carving on the large meeting house is exquisite and highlighted by hundreds of inlaid shiny paua shells.
-You cannot enter the house, but are welcome to enjoy it from the outside.
+The house is not open to the public, but you are welcome to enjoy it from the outside.